American Pie chords

 Song Facts

-• The song was written by Don McLean and released in 1971.
+• Written by Don McLean and released in 1971.

 • It is a 8-minute-and-42-second long song, which was the longest song to reach number one on the Billboard Hot 100 chart until Taylor Swift's "All Too Well (10 Minute Version)" in 2021.

-• It is widely regarded as a commentary on the shifting cultural and social landscape of the 1960s and its effects on American identity.
+• Widely regarded as a commentary on the shifting cultural and social landscape of the 1960s and its effects on American identity.

-• The song is divided into eight verses, each of which tells a different story about the changing times.
+• Divided into eight verses, each of which tells a different story about the changing times.

-• The song is full of references to popular culture of the 1960s, such as the Beatles, the Vietnam War, and the assassination of John F. Kennedy.
-The song has been interpreted in many different ways, but it is generally seen as a lament for the loss of a simpler time.
+• Full of references to popular culture of the 1960s, such as the Beatles, the Vietnam War, and the assassination of John F. Kennedy.
+It has been interpreted in many different ways, but it is generally seen as a lament for the loss of a simpler time.

-• The song is considered a classic of American popular music and has been covered by many artists, including Madonna, Billy Cassidy, and Weird Al Yankovic.
+• Considered a classic of American popular music and has been covered by many artists, including Madonna, Billy Cassidy, and Weird Al Yankovic.

-• The song was inspired by the death of Buddy Holly, Ritchie Valens, and The Big Bopper in a plane crash in 1959.
+• Inspired by the death of Buddy Holly, Ritchie Valens, and The Big Bopper in a plane crash in 1959.
 McLean has said that he wrote the song as a way of coming to terms with the loss of innocence that he felt after the crash.
 This event is often referred to as "The Day the Music Died" and had a profound impact on the music world.

 • The interpretation of "American Pie" as a commentary on the loss of the American dream is a commonly held perspective among listeners and critics, but it's important to note that Don McLean himself has been somewhat cryptic about the song's meaning.
 While McLean has provided some insights into the inspiration behind the song, he has also stated that he prefers to leave its interpretation open to the listener's discretion.

-• The song has been used in many movies and television shows, including The Next Best Thing (2000), The Day the Earth Stood Still (2008), The Simpsons Mad Men, West Wing, American Dad!, and The Wonder Years.
+• Used in many movies and television shows, including The Next Best Thing (2000), The Day the Earth Stood Still (2008), The Simpsons Mad Men, West Wing, American Dad!, and The Wonder Years.

 Back to 70's Music Back To Top